MSIA/2021-msia423-cai-hanyu-project/README.md

 **Mission**:

-Users would be prompted to choose their preferences over chocolate bars – such as the chocolate bean type, cocoa percentage, and chocolate bar flavor.
-Based on the information users provided, the application would give users a rating about the possible chocolate bar combination they choose and recommend three possible chocolate bars to the user according to their taste.
-The application would use a recommender system for recommendation and regression for rating prediction to achieve this purpose.
+Users would be prompted to choose their preferences over chocolate bars – such as the chocolate bean type, cocoa percentage, and ingredients of chocolate bars.
+Based on the information users provided, the application would give user 10 recommendations about the possible chocolate bar according to their preferences.
+The application would use a k-means clustering for recommendation, information like chocolate bar bean name, ratings, cocoa percentage, and flavors would also be given for the products recommended.

 Datasets: https://www.kaggle.com/soroushghaderi/chocolate-bar-2020 The dataset contains information from 2006 to 2020 in 66 countries about over 1700 chocolate reviews and tastes, chocolate company name, country of the chocolate bean, etc.